Meet Your Attorney – Jesse K. Sanchez

 Can the Alleged Victim Dictate the Outcome?

 While a victim cannot dictate what happens in a case, an investigation into the viewpoint of the alleged victim is vital to preparing a full-throated defense and for seeking a just resolution.
 At the Law Office of Jesse K. Sanchez, your attorney will not fail to investigate each matter fully, including the victim’s perspective.
-To learn more, contact me.
+To learn more, call a great criminal lawyer in Indianapolis.

 Know the Collateral Consequences